MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 # Supplemental Activities

-There is no organization that is more quintisential to provide help than the Red Cross.
+There is no organization that is more quintessential to provide help than the Red Cross.
 And of course, this famous organization has a museum.
+Located in Geneva, it is inttells the history and shows artifacts.  https://www.redcrossmuseum.ch/exhibitions/fragile-balance/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjcxNDYxNTksLTMwNzE4MTk0NCw3MT
+eyJoaXN0b3J5IjpbNjc1MzEzMjIwLC0zMDcxODE5NDQsNzE0Nj
-Q2MDcwMjEsMzA0NDM2MTI4XX0=
+A3MDIxLDMwNDQzNjEyOF19
 -->